facebookresearch/RAM/projects/paragator/README.md

 - the LLM generator should produce diverse candidates -- train with pass@k
 - the LLM aggregator should synthesize those candidates into a final answer

-ParaGator thus trains initial candidate generation with pass@k optimization and aggregation with pass@1 optimization.
+ParaGator thus trains initial candidate generation with pass@k optimization and aggregation with pass@1 optimization, training end-to-end.
 This brings large gains, as shown on competition math and scientific reasoning problems.

 ![Method](fig1.png)